 - Identification of methods that can make the relationship work

-After gaining a certificate in couples counselling, a counsellor could be dealing with couples with minor issues, as well as those going through the process of divorce.
+After understanding couples counselling, a counsellor could be dealing with couples with minor issues, as well as those going through the process of divorce.
 The whole spectrum of human relationships and emotions can be encountered.

 Thinking of Taking Relationship Counselling Training?

-If you are thinking of expanding your career horizons or enhancing your counselling skills, then you can get all of the training you could need online.
-At Online Courses Australia, we have a range of couples counselling training courses that can be taken at your own pace, meaning you can access an exciting new career in your own time.
+If you think of expanding your career horizons or enhancing your counselling skills, you may get all the training you need by starting with an online short course.
+At Online Courses Australia, we have a range of counselling training courses that can be taken at your own pace.

-If you’re entirely new to the concept and you want insight into the job itself and the possible career opportunities, then our cheap Introduction to Relationship counselling Certificate course is a great place to start.
-To find out more about this or any of our online counselling training, visit us online at www.onlinecoursesaustralia.edu.au and take a look around.
+Suppose you’re entirely new to the concept and want insight into the job and possible career opportunities.
+In that case, our affordable Introduction to Relationship Counselling course is a great place to start.
+To learn more about this or any of our online counselling training, visit us online at www.onlinecoursesaustralia.edu.au and take a look around.

-If you have any questions for us after looking through the available couples counselling training courses, please don’t hesitate to put them to our team.
-You do so by calling us today on 1300 611 404 where they’re ready and waiting to take your call.
+If you have any questions after looking through the available couples counselling training courses, please don’t hesitate to put them on our team.
+You do so by calling us today on 1300 611 404, where they’re ready and waiting to take your call.

 There has never been a better time to become a counsellor.
-According to the Government's JobOutlook website, there are likely to be around 22,000 job openings over 5 years (that's about 4,400 a year).
-Counselling skills are also crucial for people in a range of helping professions, including human services workers, teachers, nurses, ministers of religion, corrective services officers, allied health workers, complementary health practitioners, human resources staff and administrators.
+According to the Government's JobOutlook website, there are likely to be around 22,000 job openings over five years (that's about 4,400 a year).
+Counselling skills are also crucial for people in various helping professions, including human services workers, teachers, nurses, ministers of religion, corrective services officers, allied health workers, complementary health practitioners, human resources staff and administrators.

 Counsellors help people learn to overcome problems they face in their everyday lives, including relationships, career problems or any other personal setbacks and provide valuable mental health counselling to those in emotional need.
 Counsellors can also act as intermediaries in conflict resolution.
-Counsellors work in a variety of sectors, including the health sector, community organisations, government organisations, education, welfare and private practice.
+Counsellors work in various sectors, including the health sector, community organisations, government organisations, education, welfare and private practice.

-If you would like to find out more about our industry-leading counselling courses, call 1300 611 404 or email our team today at firstname.lastname@example.org.
+If you want to learn more about our industry-leading counselling courses, call 1300 611 404 or email our team today at [email protected].
 For any additional questions, please see our comprehensive FAQ's.